kubernetes/community/contributors/design-proposals/architecture/0000-kep-template.md

 Major milestones might include

 - the `Summary` and `Motivation` sections being merged signaling SIG acceptance
-- the `Detailed Design` section being merged signaling agreement on a proposed design
+- the `Proposal` section being merged signaling agreement on a proposed design
 - the date implementation started
 - the first Kubernetes release where an initial version of the KEP was available
 - the version of Kubernetes where the KEP graduated to general availability